-Joshua C. Hall is an associate professor at West Virginia University.
-He earned his bachelor and master degrees from Ohio University and his Ph.D. from West Virginia University.
+Joshua C. Hall is an associate professor at West Virginia University, where he earned his Ph.D. in Economics.
 Formerly an economist for the Joint Economic Committee of the U.S. Congress, he is a co-author of the widely-cited Economic Freedom of the World reports.
 In addition, he is author of over 40 articles in journals such as the Atlantic Economic Journal, Cato Journal, Journal of Economic Education, Journal of Labor Research, Southern Economic Journal, and Public Finance Review.

 David Ridpath, Ed.D.

 David Ridpath is an assistant professor of sports administration at Ohio University and the past president of the Drake Group.
 Dr. Ridpath is an expert on issues involving intercollegiate athletics and is the author of the new book, Tainted Glory: Marshall University, the NCAA, and One Man’s Fight for Justice.
 He is regularly quoted in the popular press, including The Wall Street Journal, The New York Times, USA Today, The Chronicle of Higher Education and ESPN’s “Outside the Lines.”